LeoooLagOS/dotfiles/01_Networking/CCNA_2_Switching_Routing_Wireless/Duplex Communication.md

 - **Why it exists:** The duplex setting must match on both ends of a connection for the link to operate efficiently.
 A mismatch (e.g., one side full, one side half) is a common cause of network performance problems like excessive collisions and errors.
 ## 🔗 Connections & Implementations
-* In full-duplex mode, the [[Collision Domain]] is eliminated because the collision detection circuit on the network card is disabled.
+* In full-duplex mode, the [[Collision Domain vs Broadcast Domain]] is eliminated because the collision detection circuit on the network card is disabled.
 * Modern standards like Gigabit Ethernet and 10Gb Ethernet **require** full-duplex operation. *The settings can be configured manually using the [[Configuring Switch Port Speed and Duplex]] commands.

 ## 👍 Pros & 👎 Cons